-The rise of the anti-sugar movement over the last few years hasn’t just impacted the food industry, it’s made its way into wine as well.
-With so many of us following low sugar diets or omitting it altogether, a concern about sugar in wine could mean the kiss of death for your nightly glass of wine.
-But sugar in wine can be confusing.
+Are you worried about the sugar content in wine?
+With so many of us following low sugar diets or omitting it altogether, a concern about sugar levels in wines could mean the kiss of death for your nightly glass of wine.
+But it doesn’t have to be.

+These numbers are confusing, but sugar content in wine can be confusing.
 Isn’t wine just fermented grapes?

-Well, yes and no. Yes, there is sugar in wine, and also no, there isn’t necessarily added sugar in wine (although some wines do have it).
+Yes, there is sugar content in wine, and also no, there isn’t necessarily added sugar (although some wines do have it).
 Confused?

 Hear us out.